 The E90 BMW 3-Series Convertible replaced the long-lived E46 model with an all new folding metal roof.
 The sophisticated 3-piece mechanism is one of the largest folding hardtops we have seen and as you can expect from BMW, it works with effortless silence.
-Visibility is improved by the larger windows of the new car and interior comfort is increased by special sun reflective leather.
-The BMW 3 Series range has increased since the launch to include an excellent selection of diesels.
+Visibility is improved by the larger windows of the new car and interior comfort is increased by special sun-reflective leather.
+The BMW 3 Series range has increased since the launch to include an excellent selection of diesel options.
 The 320i is the entry level car offering great fuel economy and enthusiastic performance making it the most popular car in the range.
-The chassis is taut and begs for more power however, so if you can find the extra funds the six cylinder of the 325i unleashes all that potential.
+The chassis is taut and begs for more power, however so if you can find the extra funds the six cylinder of the 325i unleashes all that potential.

 The BMW 320i Convertible is an impressive car despite being the entry-level model.
 The engine is smooth and refined.
 It produces a good compromise between performance and efficiency but lacks the BMW trademark 6 cylinder sound.

 The BMW 325i Convertible is the first step on the ladder of six cylinder engines.
 The performance gains are noticeable over the four cylinder 320i, afterall this is a 3 litre car despite what the badge suggests.
 It is also beautifully smooth, responsive and a real pleasure to drive.

 BMWs Efficient Dynamics programme has resulted in some truly amazing engines.
 The 3 litre straight six if the 330i Convertible is no exception.
 Fuel economy is equal to the 318i of the previous generation while power is also increased.
 The latest car has a new level of sophistication and feels bigger and more mature.